davefud/spunky-ui-react/README.md

 ### Testing

-> TODO: Our convention for writing unit tests in same directory as component or function to test, run unit tests, run test coverage, etc.
+> TODO: Our convention for writing unit tests in same directory as component or function to test, run unit tests, run test coverage, etc. Also, explain Jest snapshot testing

 ### Deployments